-He asked us to focus on reaching his goal to keep us nationally and internationally competitive by doubling the number of degrees and certificates by 2020.
-This joins with President Obama's national goal to increase the percentage of degree holders aged 25-34 to 60 percent by 2020.
+In doing our work, the Governor directed us to focus on keeping Colorado nationally and internationally competitive by doubling the number of degrees and certificates by 2020.
+This is consistent with President Obama's national goal to increase the percentage of degree holders aged 25-34 to 60 percent by 2020.

-We know that there is a "Degree Dividend" for investments in higher education: a value to all of us in thriving public institutions of higher learning and in people who complete their education at them, especially in the future we see ahead of us.
+We know there are "Degree Dividends" for investments in higher education: a vibrant economy, quality jobs and people who are prepared to create and fill them.
 We have focused our report on how to make the most of these investments.